Basics for ice cream production

 A scale is a kitchen utensil to be recommended in any case for making ice cream

-Thermometer*: to check the temperature when the ice cream mass is heated, especially when egg is involved.
+Thermometer*: for checking the temperature when heating the ice cream mass, especially when egg is involved.

 Citrus juicer*: to obtain orange, lime and lemon juice.

-I hope you got something out of that article for yourselves. and that you now have a real desire to make your own ice cream to manufacture.
+I hope you were able to take away something from this article and that you now really want to make your own ice cream.

 1. Hello Lennart,